jtfmumm/rlox/lox-test-suite/README.md

 # Lox interpreter test suite

-These tests were all written by Bob Nystrom.
+These tests were written by Bob Nystrom for testing Lox interpreters.

 ## Testing